dmaticzka/GraphProt/README.md

 #### predict - Predict binding for a whole site ####

 Predict binding of whole sequences, e.g. CLIP sites.
-Margins are written to file "GraphProt.predictions".
-Each line of this file gives the margin for one sequence in the second column, in the same order as the fasta file.
-In classification setting the first column contains the class, in regression setting the first column contains, if specified, the affinities, otherwise 1.
+Each prediction in "GraphProt.predictions" contains three columns: the id from the fasta file, the predicted class and the prediction margin.

 #### predict_profile - Predict binding profiles ####